 The Beached Ring

-Early October 2019, I received a phone call from a bartender in Hawaii who said he read the TLSN website and knew he could reach me via my profile on the website.
+In early October 2019, I received a phone call from a bartender in Hawaii who said he had read the TLSN website and knew he could reach me through my profile.
 The bartender said that a guest at the hotel found a Big XII Texas track Championship ring on the beach near the hotel.
 He said the name on the ring was “Sutherland” and “compliance.”
 After some detective work and a few emails, Chris Plonsky, Ivan Wagner, and Tyrone Scott responded and said the ring belonged to Leroy Sutherland, a compliance officer for UT.
 Below is the correct historical photo sequence of the story about the “beached” ring.

 Leroy says :